MalcolmSlaney/QuickSIN_Benchmark/README.md

 This difference is systematic and is shown in the scatter plot below.
 We see a 1 to 2dB upward shift (pessimism) in the results using the counting algorithm.
-While the regression method has a firmer statistical basis, we compare results using the counting method since that is what conventionally defines the normal, mild, moderate, and severely impaired limits.
+While the regression method has a firmer statistical basis, we compare to human results using the counting method since that is what conventionally defines the normal, mild, moderate, and severely impaired limits.